ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/features/drag-drop.md

 The {@link module:clipboard/dragdrop~DragDrop `DragDrop`} plugin will activate along with the clipboard plugin.

-## Experimental drag and drop of blocks
+## Drag and drop of content blocks

-In the version `38.0.0` we introduced experimental plugins for dragging blocks inside the editor.
-This allows you to select an entire block or blocks, and move them before or after other blocks.
+In the v38.0.0 release, we introduced a plugin version that enables dragging content blocks such as paragraphs, tables, or lists inside the editor.
+This allows you to select an entire block or multiple blocks, and move them before or after other blocks.

 <info-box warning>
-	This is an **experimental feature**, it is available for users, developers, and enthusiasts, who want to test out new functionality and provide feedback to the product team.
+	This is still an **experimental feature**, it is available for users, developers, and enthusiasts, who want to test out new functionality and provide feedback to the product team.
 Usage in production environments may result in errors.
 </info-box>

-What works in the experimental release:
+Functions introduced in the initial release include:

-* Selection of the text, elements, multiple block, and moving them blocks.
+* Selection of the text, elements, multiple blocks, and moving these around.
-* Placement of blocks inside other blocks: tables, blockquote, etc.
+* Placement of blocks inside other blocks such as tables, blockquotes, etc.
-* The pilcrow icon in the Ballon block editor behaves as a drag handle.
+* The pilcrow icon 	{@icon @ckeditor/ckeditor5-core/theme/icons/pilcrow.svg} in the balloon block editor now behaves as a drag handle.

-Enable the drag and drop of blocks by adding to your plugins list the {@link module:clipboard/dragdropexperimental~DragDropExperimental `DragDropExperimental`} and additionally the {@link module:clipboard/dragdropblocktoolbar~DragDropBlockToolbar `DragDropBlockToolbar`} for a Balloon block editor.

-Feedback for the drag and drop of block is gathered in [issue #7731](https://github.com/ckeditor/ckeditor5/issues/7731).
-If you have some thoughts what should work better, leave us a comment!
+Feedback for the drag and drop of blocks is gathered in [issue #7731](https://github.com/ckeditor/ckeditor5/issues/7731).
+If you have any thoughts on what should work better, leave us a comment!

 ### Classic editor demo

 Select a block or blocks, and drag them across the document.
-You can place blocks in the other blocks like tables and blockquotes.
+You can place blocks inside other blocks, such as tables and blockquotes.

 {@snippet features/experimental-drag-drop}

+#### Installation

-Here's the configuration that will allow you to enable the blocks drag and drop in the Classic editor:
+To enable the block drag and drop in a classic editor, you need to add the {@link module:clipboard/dragdropexperimental~DragDropExperimental `DragDropExperimental`} module to your editor configuration:

 ```js
 import { ClassicEditor } from "@ckeditor/ckeditor5-editor-classic";